Tracking Quintessence

 \section{Introduction}

 In 1998 observations of type Ia supernovae indicated that the Universe is presently accelerating~\cite{rieetal98,peretal99}.
 Within the framework of General Relativity this cosmic acceleration implies that there exists an exotic energy component in the Universe, called dark energy, with an equation of state parameter satisfying $w_\mathrm{DE} < -1/3$.
 The simplest candidate for dark energy, apart from a cosmological constant, is a dynamical canonical scalar field $\varphi$, minimally coupled to gravity and with a potential $V(\varphi)$, referred to as quintessence, Caldwell {\it et al}.
-(1998)~\cite{caletal98}.
+(1998)~\cite{caletal98} (for reviews and references about quintessence, see {\it e.g.} Tsujikawa (2013)~\cite{tsu13} and Bahamonde {\it et al.} (2018)~\cite{bahetal18}).
 At the present time the energy density of quintessence and matter are roughly of the same size ($\Omega_\varphi\approx 0.7$, $\Omega_\mathrm{m}\approx 0.3$) which raises the need to explain this near coincidence without specifying precise initial conditions.
 To address this difficulty Zlatev {\it et al}.
 (1999)~\cite{zlaetal99}, and Steinhardt {\it et al}.
-(1999)~\cite{steetal99} showed that for potentials with the property $V(\varphi)\propto\varphi^{-p}$, $p>0$, as $\varphi\rightarrow0$, the quintessence governing equations have a special solution called a tracker solution that attracts solutions for a wide range of initial conditions.
+(1999)~\cite{steetal99} showed that for potentials with the property $V(\varphi)\propto\varphi^{-p}$, $p>0$, as $\varphi\rightarrow0$, the quintessence governing equations have a special solution they called a tracker solution since it attracts solutions that then track/shadow it for a wide range of initial conditions.
 A second property the tracker solution exhibit is that the scalar field equation of state parameter $w_\varphi$ is nearly constant in the matter-dominated epoch and less than $w_\mathrm{m}$, the equation of state parameter of the background matter.